JPatrickPett/pseudo_rnascope/README.md

 `pseudo_rnascope` is a simple package to plot gene expression of multiple genes as different colors in the same plot using any scanpy plotting function.
 The original use-case is to mimic RNAscope with visium data.

-- TODO: currently only two genes/colors are supported

 ## TLDR

 Run like this...